At some point in nearly every traveler’s life, the bright lights and clinking casino sounds of the Las Vegas Strip have beckoned.

 You might be tempted to leave the flashing lights of Las Vegas behind and head straight to Zion National Park.
 Resist that urge.
 I’ll tell you why soon.

 Instead, make way for Bryce Canyon National Park – a four-hour drive northeast of Las Vegas.
 Park your car, make your way to the edge of the basin, and prepare to be blown away.

 The park’s precarious position means some trails often get closed due to wet or degrading conditions, as unfortunately was the case during our visit.
-But climbing down into the and walking between some of these rock formations – called hoodoos – was unforgettable.
+But climbing down and walking between some of these rock formations – called hoodoos – was unforgettable.

 After checking out Bryce Canyon’s numerous checkpoints and hikes, it’s time to hop back in the car.
 But don’t worry, this isn’t monotonous freeway driving.
 Even your commute will be picturesque.

 As you head east, stop for lunch at Tamarisk Restaurant in the tiny town of Green River, Utah.

 You can’t visit one without the other.

 Canyonlands and Arches National Park are nearly next-door neighbors, separated by a stretch of highway and two dozen miles of entry road.
 It’s a testament to the natural wonders of Utah that these two national gems are so close to one another.